lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

   A ``float`` is defined as ``type: number``.

   Note we can add default values to entries (e.g. ``default: 0``).
-  This means that, if the value is not encountered the configuration file, it will receive the value specified in this field.
+  This means that, if the value is not encountered in the user-provided configuration, it will receive the value specified in this field.

 ``rot_type``
   Enumeration defining how to threat ``rot_value``.